tbezo/pynetdicom_wrapper/README.md

 ```

 ## Debug the connection
-If you want to enable the pynetdicom debug logger, uncomment line 12: #debug_logger()
+If you want to enable the pynetdicom debug logger, uncomment line 13: # debug_logger()

 ## Limitations
 If there is more than one plan with the same ID in different series the script will not work as expected and A ValueError will be raised.